Eliminating Swivel Chair Processes in Ecommerce

 Improvements can be incremental

 You don’t have to eliminate every swivel chair process all at once.
 In almost all cases, improvements can be, and should be, made incrementally.
 This is possibly the best reason to get started because it can cost you as much or as little as you like initially.
 You can start with the low-hanging fruit that will provide the biggest impact, prove to your stakeholders that the benefits are real, and then proceed further as you see fit.

 This also gives you the opportunity to learn whether the consultant that you are working with is a good long-term partner.
 Let the consultant prove their expertise and the value of their partnership.

 Swivel chair in the real world

-So, how about a real world example!
-We recently completed a project for a client that involved eliminating swivel chair from their workflow through planning, discovery and a proper open architecture design and implementation.
+So, how about a real-world example!
+We recently completed a project for a client that involved eliminating swivel chair processes from their workflow through planning, discovery and a proper open architecture design and implementation.
 A case study has been published about the project.
 If you’ve read this far, it might be a good next step on your journey to digital commerce success.

 Editor’s Note: This article was originally published on December 18, 2018, and has been updated for freshness, accuracy and comprehensiveness.